 Director and Chair of Risk Management and Compliance Committee

-MBus, BA, Dip Ed; Equity/human rights professional in universities since 1995;
+Joined Hope Street in 2007; Founding member of the Board; MBus, BA, Dip Ed; Equity/human rights professional in universities since 1995

-Role: To develop and ensure strong governance systems and practices and to support the vision and strategic development of Hope Street.
+Role: To develop and ensure strong governance systems and practices and to support the vision and strategic development of Hope Street, with particular focus on risk management.

 I believe that Hope Street is doing a fantastic job for young people and their families.
 I want to be part of expanding and improving our services and those of the homelessness systems for young people everywhere.

-Director and Chair of Service Development Committee and Corporate Committee
+Co-Chair and Chair of Business Development and Partnerships Committee

 How can I join the Board?